60 Second Lemon Law Assessment™

 For many Bolt EV owners, the severe safety defect, combined with the inconvenience and diminished value from restrictive usage recommendations and lengthy repair times, made their vehicles strong candidates for lemon law claims or buybacks.

-While the above are prominent, other issues that could lead to a Chevy lemon law claim include:
+While the above are the most prominent, other issues that could lead to a Chevy lemon law claim include:

 Remember, the key is the persistence and substantial nature of the defect, despite repeated repair attempts within the warranty period.

-Navigating a lemon law claim can be complex, but understanding the general steps can help you prepare:
+Navigating a lemon law claim can be complex (see our complete guide to how the lemon law works), but understanding the general steps can help you prepare:

 While the idea of taking on a large automaker like Chevrolet can seem daunting, a skilled lemon law attorney can level the playing field.
 Here’s why legal representation is crucial: